dravalico/SocialNetwork/README.md

 npm run serve
 ```

-To deploy, run
+To deploy use

 ```
 npm run build
 ```

-and then move the contents of `frontend/dist` to `app/public`
+and then move the contents of the new `dist` folder to `app/public`, e.g, using `mv dist/* ../app/public`

+### Notes on known bugs

+-   During enrollment, if the password does not meet the established criteria (visible in `SocialNewtork/app/routes/auth.js`), the enrollment will fail but the error message that should appear below the confirmation button, does not appear.
+This bug could also extend if other criteria are not met.